newlandsmc/Bounties/README.md

 ##Duration of a bounty in sec.
 How long does a bounty stay on a player
 bounty-duration-in-sec: No of sec's a bounty should last in a secs

+##Amount of xp that one gets if killed a player without bounty
+xp-for-killing-non-bounty: 250
 #Reward levels = number of kills needed

 #currently available options: